finnpedersenkazes/flix-feedback/readme.md

 ## Playground

 **Suggestion**:
-- Get the example in the Playground to work.
 - Make all the examples available in the Playground, so that you can play with them.
 - Have more Datalog examples.